Buyer Agency Explained

 Who recommends Buyer Agency?

-The federal government recommends using your own agent.
-Read the U.S. Department of Housing and Urban Development’s suggestions in the latest version of Shopping for your Home Loan.
+The federal government explains buyer’s agency.
+Read the U.S. Department of Housing and Urban Development’s suggestions in the latest version of Buying Your Home.

 Read what CNN’s Money Magazine says about the way a smart buyer uses an exclusive buyer agent.